beesou777/react-native-starter/README.md

 - **UI Components**: Implements Expo's UI components such as status bar, splash screen, and haptics.
 - **Styling**: Tailwind CSS integration via NativeWind.
 - **Platform Support**: Works across Android, iOS, and Web using Expo.
+- **Icons**: [text](https://oblador.github.io/react-native-vector-icons/) this link for icons (usage on navbar.tsx) note: to use import Icon from "react-native-vector-icons/Ionicons" here Ionicons is the container you can use /AntDesign or other
 ## Setup

 ### Prerequisites